About Us

 Artistic & Executive Director: Dr. Lindsay Gary(PhD, MFA, MA, MPA)

-She has received numerous awards and recognition for her work as a dance artist including becoming a 2017-2018 Dance Source Houston Artist in Residence which culminated in an evening-length production of her original choreography and poetry on film entitled “Eleggua.”
-Additionally, she graduated from the Artist INC program for artist-entrepreneurs, and developed a partnership with Young Audiences of Houston wherein she worked as both a choreographer and playwright to bring cultural and historical educational performances to Houston’s youth.
+She has received numerous awards and recognition for her work as a dance artist including becoming a Fresh Arts Space Taking Artist in Residence conducting a project entitled Dancing Home: (to) Houston and becoming a Dance Source Houston Artist in Residence which culminated in an evening-length production of her original choreography and poetry on film entitled “Eleggua.”
+Additionally, she graduated from the Artist INC program for artist-entrepreneurs, and developed a partnership with Young Audiences of Houston wherein she has worked as both a choreographer and playwright to bring cultural and historical educational performances to Houston’s youth, including the most recent iteration, “Historic Black Women of Texas.”

 Rehearsal Director, HBDC Program Coordinator: LaKendra Howard